Baryogenesis from the weak scale to the grand unification scale: Theoretical foundations

 where $c_s = (8n_f+4)/(22n_f+13)$.
 Near the electroweak transition the ratio $B/(B-L)$ is a function of $ \langle \phi \rangle /T $ \cite{Laine:1999wv}.

-The relations (\ref{connection}) between $B$-, (\BL)- and $L$-number suggest that \BL~violation is needed\footnote{In the case of Dirac neutrinos, which have extremely small Yukawa couplings, one can construct leptogenesis models where an asymmetry of lepton doublets is accompanied by an asymmetry of right-handed neutrinos such that the total $L$-number is conserved and the (\BL)-asymmetry vanishes \cite{Dick:1999je}.} in order to generate a baryon asymmetry at high temperatures where sphaleron processes are in thermal equilibrium.
-Because the \BL~current has no anomaly, the value of \BL~at time $t_f$, where the leptogenesis process is completed, determines the value of the baryon asymmetry today,
+The relations (\ref{connection}) between $B$, $B-L$, and $L$ numbers suggest that $B-L$ violation is needed\footnote{In the case of Dirac neutrinos, which have extremely small Yukawa couplings, one can construct leptogenesis models where an asymmetry of lepton doublets is accompanied by an asymmetry of right-handed neutrinos such that the total $L$ number is conserved and the $B-L$ asymmetry vanishes \cite{Dick:1999je}.} in order to generate a baryon asymmetry at high temperatures where sphaleron processes are in thermal equilibrium.
+Because the $B-L$ current has no anomaly, the value of $B-L$ at time $t_f$, where the leptogenesis process is completed, determines the value of the baryon asymmetry today:

-On the other hand, during the leptogenesis process the strength of (\BL)-, and therefore $L$-violating interactions can only be weak.
+On the other hand, during the leptogenesis process the strength of ($B-L$)-violating, and therefore $L$-violating interactions can only be weak.
 Otherwise, because of Eq. (\ref{connection}), they would wash out any baryon asymmetry.
-As we shall see in the following, the interplay between these conflicting conditions leads to important constraints on the properties of neutrinos.
+As we later see, the interplay between these conflicting conditions leads to important constraints on the properties of the neutrinos.

 The situation is different for electroweak baryogenesis.
-Here $B- L = 0$ and the change of the sphaleron rate across the bubble wall in a first-order phase transition is essential for the generation of a baryon asymmetry.
+Here $B-L = 0$ and the change of the sphaleron rate across the bubble wall in a first-order phase transition is essential for the generation of a baryon asymmetry.